Recipes, Homemade liquors, Local specialties

 What is really mandatory is that you choose organic lemons.
 This for at least two reasons:

 Regarding the lemons, one tip is crucial.
 The peel is very rich in essential oils, and those are what you extract from them.
 But it’s very important that you avoid peeling the white part, since it is really bitter and will give you a bad flavor to your homemade limoncello with grain alcohol.
 That’s why I recommend using a vegetable peeler, since a simple knife would make this task really tough.
+As usual, if you want to support my effort into this blog, at no additional cost you can buy the one I recommend for this purpose.

 But now, it’s time to answer your question how can I make limoncello at home and find out that the most famous Italian digestive is actually easier than you ever thought!
 And it is incredibly cheap as well, compared to the one you are used to buying.
 So that it can become a very appreciated gift idea for your friends!
+I do often and they really love that!

 If you like this recipe, please PIN IT or subscribe to my newsletter (page bottom), thank you!